Chapter 3 – Relationship to Clients – annotated

 [2] A lawyer should not uncritically accept a client’s decision to have the lawyer act.
 It should be borne in mind that, if the lawyer accepts the retainer, the lawyer’s first duty will be to the client.
 If the lawyer has any misgivings about being able to place the client’s interests first, the retainer should be declined.

-[3] Generally, in disciplinary proceedings under this rule, the burden will rest upon the lawyer to show good faith, that adequate disclosure was made in the matter, and that the client’s consent was obtained.
+[3] Generally, in disciplinary proceedings under this Code rule, the burden will rest upon the lawyer to show good faith, that adequate disclosure was made in the matter, and that the client’s consent was obtained.

 3.4-30 When a client intends to pay for legal services by issuing or causing to be transferred to a lawyer a share, participation or other interest in property or in an enterprise, other than a non-material interest in a publicly traded enterprise, the lawyer must recommend but need not require that the client receive independent legal advice before accepting a retainer.